 Yes.
 A law (Title 7, U.S. Code, and CIPSEA, Public Law 107-347) guarantees to all respondents that their individual information will remain confidential.
 NASS uses the information only for statistical purposes and publishes data only in tabulated totals.
 The report cannot be used for purposes of taxation, investigation or regulation.
 The privacy of individual Census records is also protected from disclosure through the Freedom of Information Act.

-NASS will release preliminary Census data at noon EST on February 20, 2014.
-The agency will present the results at the USDA Agricultural Outlook Forum and publish them online at www.agcensus.usda.gov.
-NASS will release the full Census report later in the spring.
-NASS will announce a release date for the full report as soon as it is available.
+NASS will release final Census data at noon EST on May 2, 2014.
+The agency will present the results at a live webcast and publish them online at www.agcensus.usda.gov.
+To learn more about the webcast visit the Census Newsroom.

-The Census of Agriculture requires diligent analysis of the data to provide the most accurate, reliable and useful statistics about the agriculture industry.
+The Census of Agriculture required diligent analysis of the data to provide the most accurate, reliable and useful statistics about the agriculture industry.
 The work stoppage caused by the lapse in federal funding in October 2013 caused NASS to delay its data analysis, which in effect caused a delay in 2012 Census of Agriculture publication.
-NASS will release a first look at the Census with preliminary data on February 20, 2014.
-The agency will announce a release date for the full report in the near future.
+NASS released a first look at the Census with preliminary data on February 20, 2014.
+The agency will release the full report on May 2, 2014 at noon EST.

-Census data that will be presented on February 20, 2014, will be preliminary because the comprehensive Census review of all items to the county level is not complete.
-These data will therefore be subject to limited change when NASS releases final Census results in the spring.
-The expected date for that release will be announced as soon as it is known.
+Census data that were presented on February 20, 2014, were preliminary because the comprehensive Census review of all items to the county level was not complete.
+These data are therefore subject to limited change when NASS releases final Census results on May 2, 2014.

 No, not all data will be available.
 Any tabulated item that could potentially identify an individual producer or operation is suppressed and coded with a ‘D’.
 For example, if there is only one producer of a particular commodity in a county, publishing the data would identify the operation and would not be published.
 A dash represents zero.
 For more information refer to the Introduction section of the Census publication.